-Here are some answers from NMC’s Financial Services department to frequently asked questions about financial aid during the coronavirus crisis.
+Here are some answers from NMC’s Student Financial Services department to frequently asked questions about financial aid during the coronavirus crisis.

 Q: If I drop a class, will I have to pay financial aid back?

 A: If you attended the class at least once, and then dropped it after the 100% Refund Date, we do not need to adjust aid for the semester — as long as you were still in at least one other class to the end of the semester.